whaakman/azure-docs.nl-nl/articles/app-service/containers/tutorial-custom-docker-image.md

 <!-- Depending on your requirements, you may have your docker images in a Public Docker Registry, such as Docker Hub, or a Private Docker Registry, such as Azure Container Registry.
 Select the appropriate tab for your scenario below: -->

 > [!NOTE]
-> Implementeren vanaf een particuliere Docker-register?
-Zie de optionele instructies voor het [Web-App configureren om te gebruiken Docker-container uit een persoonlijke register](#configure-web-app-to-use-docker-container-from-a-private-registry-optional).
+> Implementeren vanuit een Persoonlijk Docker-register?
+Zie de optionele instructies voor het [Configureren van een web-app om een Docker-container uit een persoonlijk register te gebruiken](#configure-web-app-to-use-docker-container-from-a-private-registry-optional).

 <!-- # [Docker Hub](#tab/docker-hub)-->